cityofaustin/janis/README.md

 This project uses [React-Static](https://github.com/nozzle/react-static) as a base framework for building static-progressive React applications and websites.
 It's designed with considerations for SEO, site performance, and user/developer experience.

+### 🌍 React-Intl

+This project uses [React-Intl](https://github.com/yahoo/react-intl/) to format dates and numbers and handle translations of static content.
+Some details of our current implementation to be aware of follow:

+* the formatMessage() react-intl API method will return unescaped HTML.
+We can utilize this method to render translations of trusted content which include HTML (but do not include React components). ex.
+The 311 Section Header includes HTML links.

+* the FormattedMessage react-intl component will parse React components from values.
+We can utilize this method to render translation which have React components as parameters. ex.
+The footer body text include ExternalLink components.

 ### 📚 Storybook

 * Storybook is a development environment for UI components.
 It allows you to browse a component library, view the different states of each component, and interactively develop and test components.